Lockout–tagout: Group lockout

 When two or more people are working on the same or different parts of a larger overall system, there must be multiple holes to lock the device.
 To expand the number of available holes, the lockout device is secured with a folding scissors clamp that has many pairs of padlock holes capable of keeping it closed.
 Each worker applies their own padlock to the clamp.
 The locked-out machinery cannot be activated until all workers have removed their padlocks from the clamp.

 In the United States a lock selected by color, shape or size, such as a red padlock, is used to designate a standard safety device, locking and securing hazardous energy.
 No two keys or locks should ever be the same.
 A person's lock and tag must only be removed by the individual who installed the lock and tag unless removal is accomplished under the direction of the employer.
 Employer procedures and training for such removal must have been developed, documented and incorporated into the employer energy control program.

 Identification

-By US Federal regulation 29 CFR 1910.147 (c) (5) (ii) (c) (1) the tag must have an identification showing the name of the person doing the lock and tag.
+According to US federal regulation 29 CFR 1910.147, the tag must have an identification showing the name of the person doing the lock and tag.
+This is not mandatory in the EU.

-While this may be true for the United States, it is not mandatory in Europe.
-The lockout can also be done by a "role" such as the shift leader.
-Using a "lockbox", the shift leader is always the last one to remove the lock and has to verify it is safe to start up equipment.

 The five safety steps

-According to the European standard EN 50110-1, the safety procedure before working on electric equipment comprises the following five steps:
+According to the European standard EN 50110-1 ("Operation of electrical installations"), the safety procedure before working on electric equipment comprises the following five steps: